Communicable Diseases Surveillance & Prevention

-Communicable Diseases Surveillance and Prevention (CDSP) is a program comprised of the Emerging Infections Program (EIP) and Healthcare Associated Infection (HAI) Prevention Collaboratives.
-The EIP is part of a national effort to provide population-based communicable disease data to identify disease patterns, evaluate vaccine programs, and to identify populations at risk for severe infection and those in need of screening and preventive care.
+Communicable Diseases Surveillance and Prevention is a program comprised of the New York State (NYS) Emerging Infections Program (EIP) and Healthcare Associated Infection (HAI) Prevention Collaboratives.

-EIP projects include studies of risk factors for disease caused by influenza and respiratory syncytial virus (RSV) requiring hospital admission, invasive Staphylococcus aureus disease, disease caused by antibiotic-resistant gram-negative bacteria, surveillance for cervical cancer and cervical cancer precursors caused by Human papillomavirus (HPV), and Clostridium difficile in healthcare and community settings.
+The NYS EIP is part of the Centers for Disease Control & Prevention's national effort to provide population-based communicable disease data to identify disease patterns, evaluate vaccine programs, and to identify populations at risk.
+The data is used to evaluate public health interventions and inform policy.
+EIP projects include studies of risk factors for disease caused by SARS-CoV-2 (COVID-19), influenza and respiratory syncytial virus (RSV) requiring hospital admission, invasive Staphylococcus aureus disease, disease caused by antibiotic-resistant gram-negative bacteria, surveillance for cervical cancer and cervical cancer precursors caused by Human papillomavirus (HPV), and Clostridioides difficile (C. difficile) in healthcare and community settings.

 Emerging Infections Programs (EIP)

-Our EIP projects include studies of risk factors for influenza and RSV disease requiring hospital admission, methicillin-resistant Staphylococcus aureus (MRSA), methicillin-sensitive Staphylococcus aureus (MSSA), Clostridium difficile, and disease caused by drug-resistant gram-bacteria such as negative pseudomanas aeurginosa and Carbapenem-resistant Enterobacteriaceae in healthcare and community settings.
+Our EIP projects include studies of risk factors for SARS-CoV-2 (COVID-19), influenza and RSV disease requiring hospital admission, methicillin-resistant Staphylococcus aureus (MRSA), methicillin-sensitive Staphylococcus aureus (MSSA), Clostridioides difficile, and disease caused by drug-resistant gram-bacteria such as negative pseudomanas aeurginosa and Carbapenem-resistant Enterobacteriaceae in healthcare and community settings.

 HAI Prevention Collaboratives (HAI)

-The Healthcare Associated Infections (HAI) Collaborative develops quality assessment methods to monitor infections of interest to our surrounding community.
+The HAI Collaborative develops quality assessment methods to monitor infections of interest to our surrounding community.